 Abbie Kouzmanoff, Product Manager at Amplitude, explains the value of the WLUs North Star like this:

 “First, our North Star Metric focuses on customer value and the exchange of value.
 We experimented with using Weekly or Daily Active Users (WAUs or DAUs), but Active Users doesn’t really tell us anything about the value that was exchanged.
 Second, WLUs represent Amplitude’s unique product strategy.
 It is not generic.
 And finally, WLUs connect the customer value we are trying to create as a product team with the business impact that the executive team in our company ultimately cares about.”

 By using WLUs and its Inputs in the North Star Framework, Abbie’s team is better able to evaluate and prioritize feature requests and deliver a product that satisfies customers and builds Amplitude’s business.
 For example, after implementing WLUs as their North Star Metric, Abbie’s team evaluated a request for a “Bulk Editing of Records” feature, a common request in B2B products.
 Because of the North Star, they asked, “How does this impact Broadcasted Learnings, Consumption of Learnings, and WLUs?”
 By asking that question, they were able to see past the surface request to understand the deeper impact on how Amplitude’s users create and share insights.

+The team discovered they could solve the customer problem behind the bulk editing of records request and drive the Inputs to the North Star Metric with a new “templating” feature.
 This feature works for advanced users but also gives new users a starting point—a template—for creating new learnings, thus speeding up their journey to becoming a Weekly Learning User.
 In this way, the Amplitude product teams addressed the customer’s problem through product improvements that directly affected the Consumption of Learnings Input and therefore improved their North Star Metric.